22 Oct Fiber Optic Cable Installation Cost

 - Immunity to electromagnetic interference (EMI)

-- Compact, lightweight, and non-flammable construction
+- Compact, lightweight construction

 Main categories:

-- Single-mode (OS1/OS2) – long-distance backbones
+- Single-mode (OS1/OS2) – long-distance backbone networks

-- Multi-mode (OM3/OM4/OM5) – short-distance or premises cabling
+- Multi-mode (OM3/OM4/OM5) – premises and short-distance cabling

 3. Fiber vs. Copper: Cost and Performance Comparison